Avaje Config

 Config

 We use Config to access the application configuration.
-Config can be used anywhere in application code - static initialisers, constructors etc. There is no limitation on where we can use Config.
+Config can be used anywhere in application code - static initializers, enums, constructors etc. There is no limitation on where we can use Config.

-Config has convenient static methods to access the underlying configuration and this is how the majority of applications will use it.
+Config has convenient static methods to access the underlying configuration.
 It also has asConfiguration() to return the underlying configuration and asProperties() to return the loaded configuration as standard properties.

 Get Property